jssteinberg/hackline.vim/README.md

 ## Installation

 Requires a newer version of Vim > 8.2.1[something] or Neovim.
 Basically a newer version that supports re-evaluating expression results as a statusline format string.
-Not tested on Vim without lua---for Mac, Homebrew Vim works.
+Not tested on Vim without lua.
+For Mac, Vim from Homebrew works.

 Install examples: